sidney-eliot/3d-artists-handbook/content/posing-and-animating.md

 # Exporting animations
 ### Actions
 This refers to a timeline containing keyframes of an animation.
-All animations can be in one action or separated into single actions(run, idle, shoot,...), both methods are fine however separating every animation into a separate actions can make things easier.
+All animations can be in one action or separated into single actions (run, idle, shoot, ...), both methods are fine, however separating every animation into a separate actions can make things easier.

 ### File format
-The only 2 file formats one can really use are .fbx and .abc(Alembic).
+The only 2 file formats one can really use are .fbx and .abc (Alembic).

 ### Prepping Mesh Before Export
 - Make sure all scales are set to 1